EmNudge/site/src/pages/blog/droughts-and-floods.md

 ## The Obstacles

 MAU is not the only metric that matters.
 Hinge will likely soon eclipse Tinder in this respect, but it will take much longer to reach Tinder's profit margins.
-Market forces are looking too kindly on this strategy.
+Market forces are not looking too kindly on this strategy.

 For job applications, this one is a bit less clear.
 Hiring managers would much prefer better candidates.
 Manufactured friction would lower the candidate pool, but screen out a significant portion of candidates who might have been a waste of time.
 That is, unless the friction prevents better candidates from applying.